 \section{Abstract}

-Efficient trajectory generation in complex dynamic environment stills remains an open problem in the unmanned surface vehicle (USV) domain.
-In this paper, a cooperative trajectory planning algorithm for the coupled USV-UAV system is proposed, to ensure that USV can execute safe and smooth path in the process of autonomous advance in multi obstacle maps.
-Specifically, the unmanned aerial vehicle (UAV) plays the role as a flight sensor, and it provides real-time global map and obstacle information with lightweight semantic segmentation network and 3D projection transformation.
-And then an initial obstacle avoidance trajectory is generated by a graph-based search method.
+Efficient trajectory generation in complex dynamic environments remains an open problem in the unmanned surface vehicle (USV).
+The perception of the USV is usually interfered with by the swing of the hull and the ambient weather, making it challenging to plan the optimal USV trajectories.
+In this paper, a cooperative trajectory planning algorithm for the coupled USV-UAV system is proposed to ensure that USV can execute a safe and smooth path in the process of autonomous advance in multi-obstacle maps.
+Specifically, the unmanned aerial vehicle (UAV) plays the role of a flight sensor, providing real-time global map and obstacle information with a lightweight semantic segmentation network and 3D projection transformation.
+And then, an initial obstacle avoidance trajectory is generated by a graph-based search method.
 Concerning the unique under-actuated kinematic characteristics of the USV, a numerical optimization method based on hull dynamic constraints is introduced to make the trajectory easier to be tracked for motion control.
 Finally, a motion control method based on NMPC with the lowest energy consumption constraint during execution is proposed.
-Experimental results verify the effectiveness of whole system, and the generated trajectory is locally optimal for USV with considerable tracking accuracy.
+Experimental results verify the effectiveness of the whole system, and the generated trajectory is locally optimal for USV with considerable tracking accuracy.